Skip to main content

 Complemented Project Type: Watershed Restoration

-The Blue River Foundation of Oklahoma in Johnston county, OK used Reclamation WaterSMART funds to carry out the Blue River Watershed restoration planning activities including the identification of priority areas and development of conservation plans suitable for voluntary implementation by landowners.
+The Blue River Foundation of Oklahoma in Johnston County, OK used Reclamation WaterSMART funds to carry out the Blue River Watershed restoration planning activities including the identification of priority areas and development of conservation plans suitable for voluntary implementation by landowners.
 The Blue River is the only free-flowing river in Oklahoma receiving water from four aquifers, supports public fishing and recreation in the Blue River Wildlife Management Area, and is the primary drinking water source for the city of Durant.
-Restoration partners include municipalities, the Chickasaw Nation and Chocktaw Nation, state and federal agencies, producer groups, and non-profits.
+Restoration partners include municipalities, the Chickasaw Nation and Choctaw Nation, state and federal agencies, producer groups, and non-profits.
 With additional NRCS assistance, farmers and ranchers will be able to improve critical conservation areas on their range, pasture, and woodland by improving soil health, reducing sediment and nutrient runoff, restoring riparian functions, and controlling invasive species.
 In addition to the watershed restoration, aquifer protection, and drought resilience benefits, EQIP funding is expected to improve crop productivity and health and reduce pest pressure.

 Oregon